Type-Delta/vs-perfume/README.md

 VS Code theme focused on frosted glassmorphism with vibrant colors.

-A theme inspired by the beauty of luxury *"Perfume"* bottles (especially the ones from Montelli family) and their intricate designs.
+A theme inspired by the beauty of luxury *"Perfumes"* (especially the ones from Montelli family) and their intricate designs.

 ![Preview](https://raw.githubusercontent.com/Type-Delta/vs-perfume/refs/heads/master/assets/dark-fractured_full_beta3.png)